Fiscal Year 2022

-HHS disseminates findings from a variety of evaluations and analyses to the public on HHS agency websites, such as those operated by ACF's Office of Planning, Research, and Evaluation and CMS's Innovation Center at the Centers for Medicare and Medicaid.
-HHS coordinates its evaluation community by regularly convening the HHS Evaluation and Evidence Policy Council, which builds capacity by sharing best practices and promising new approaches across the department.
-The Council will be key to implementing the Evidence Act.
+HHS disseminates findings from a variety of evaluations and analyses to the public on HHS agency websites, such as those operated by ACF's Office of Planning, Research, and Evaluation and CMS's Innovation Center.
+HHS coordinates its evaluation community by regularly convening the HHS Evidence and Evaluation Council, which builds capacity by sharing best practices and promising new approaches across the department.

 Disseminating Evidence:In addition to building evidence through a broad range of rigorous empirical studies, analysis, and evaluations, HHS supports multiple clearinghouses that catalog, review, and disseminate evidence related to programs.
 Examples include the ACF Research and Evaluation Clearinghouses on Self-Sufficiency , Pathways to Work, Home Visiting, and Child Care and Early Education ; the AHRQ United States Preventive Services Task Force; the CDC Community Guide ; and the SAMHSA Evidence-Based Practices Resource Center.